goodevilgenius/dropbox-shell/README.md

 * `.class`: run as `java {classname}`
 * `.jar`: run as `java -jar {file}`
 * `.n`: run as `neko {file}`

+Additional special files can be supported by adding BASH functions to the script.
+The functions should be named like `run_${mimetype}_${extension}` where mimetype is the mime-type of the file (as determined by `file -bi $file`), with `/` being replaced with `_`, and all other non-alphabetic characters being removed.
+So, if the mime-type is `application/octet-stream`, and the file extension is `.foobar`, then the function definition would look something like
+this:

+    function run_application_octetstream_foobar()
+	{
+	    run_foobar "$1"
+    }

+The file to be executed is passed as the sole argument to the function.

+Feel free to send me your additional functions, and I may add them to the program.

 Other files will be made executable, and executed directly, so be sure to include a shebang in scripts.